Is PRP a Permanent Solution? Setting Realistic Expectations for Patients

 • Mild to moderate tendon and ligament injuries

-• Soft tissue conditions like plantar fasciitis and muscle strains
+• Soft tissue conditions like plantar fasciitis, tendon inflammation and muscle strains

-While PRP therapy can reduce inflammation, support healing, and potentially improve tissue quality, it is not a “cure” for structural damage.
+PRP therapy can reduce inflammation, support healing, and potentially improve tissue quality in ligaments and tendons.
+However, it is not a “cure” for structural damage of the joint.
 It doesn’t regenerate cartilage overnight or replace a torn tendon.
 Its effects are subtle and often gradual.

-Rather than being a permanent fix, PRP is best viewed as a tool to help your body recover and manage chronic conditions more effectively.
+PRP is not a permanent fix.
+It is best viewed as a tool to help your body recover and manage chronic conditions more effectively.

 How Long Do PRP Results Last?